JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 - Afternoon 1: Convergence, other MCMC related stuff, typical issues with beast runs and how to fix them + What are priors
     * A few shorter tutorials on convergence etc. Suggested Tutorials: [https://taming-the-beast.org/tutorials/Troubleshooting/](https://taming-the-beast.org/tutorials/Troubleshooting/), [https://taming-the-beast.org/tutorials/Prior-selection/](https://taming-the-beast.org/tutorials/Prior-selection/)

 - Afternoon 2: How to visulize and interpret trees, including phylogenetic uncertainty.
 Dealing with outliers.
 Alternatively, how to get your data ready.
-From databases to sequences alignment
+From databases to sequences alignment *Nidia*
     * Plotting trees tutorial

 3rd Day: More complex topics